Nodix01/massar-watcher/README.md

 ## Contributing

 Bug reports, feature requests, and pull requests are welcome.
+If you have ideas for improving reliability or adding new notification methods, feel free to open an issue or submit a pull request.

 ## License